 Support students in acquiring academic writing skills by having them use text similarity detection software while they are writing.

-Use online assessment to manage grading of written work, and giving feedback
+Use online assessment to manage marking of and feedback on written work.

 Grademark, Moodle marking guide, assignment rubric